 “What the audience will see in front of them really happened,” says Gordon H. “Nick” Mueller, President and CEO of The National WWII Museum.
 “Be it digital animation, a celebrity voiceover in the first person, or actual historical video and audio, visitors can’t get any closer to the actual war experience than inside The Solomon Victory Theater.”

 As thrilling as Beyond All Boundaries is, the experience is only one part of the Museum’s quest to educate their patrons’ senses.
-The complex also houses the 150-seat Stage Door Canteen entertainment venue and a full-service restaurant and bar called The American Sector by Chef John Besh, a James Beard award-winning talent.
+The complex also houses the 150-seat Stage Door Canteen entertainment venue and a full-service restaurant and bar called The American Sector.

 How Beyond All Boundaries came to be made by Executive Producer Tom Hanks and Phil Hettema, former Senior Vice President, Attraction Development of Universal is as fascinating as the experience itself.